 Don’t travel during the beginning of May or October and consider the early or late winter months as a possibility.
 Not only will you be avoiding the China crowds, there are also some added benefits such as:

-- Cheaper hotels: hotels are usually much cheaper in the off-season, which means that you could upgrade yourself to a nicer hotel in Beijing for the same price!
+- Cheaper Hotels: Hotels are usually much cheaper in the off-season, which means that you could upgrade yourself to a nicer hotel for the same price!

 I realize that many people won’t like this particular tip since it requires either a change in travel plans or a sacrifice in personal comfort.
 It’s the “off-season” for a reason!
 That said, you could save significant money while avoiding tourists in this way.